The Repton Festival is Back!

 Recharged and reinvigorated you will not want to miss Matthew Parris bringing our Litfest’22 to a conclusion just in time for you to dip into Filmfest’22 with Colin Firth in a screening of A Single Man based on the novel by former Repton pupil, Christopher Isherwood.

 If you are more a film than a literary person the debut Repton Filmfest’22 offers the opportunity to indulge your interest.

-Over the following 48 hours, we will screen the shortlisted entries in the Archies Shorts Competition which has £2000 of prizes available and a mentoring session with Peaky Blinders and England Director Tom Harper.
+Over the weekend, we will screen the shortlisted entries in the Archies Shorts Competition which has £2000 of prizes available and a mentoring session with Peaky Blinders and England Director Tom Harper.